mdn/content/files/en-us/web/css/css_scroll-driven_animations/index.md

 {{CSSRef}}

 The **CSS scroll-driven animations** module provides functionality that builds on top of the [CSS animations module](/en-US/docs/Web/CSS/CSS_animations) and [Web Animations API](/en-US/docs/Web/API/Web_Animations_API).
 It allows you to animate property values based on a progression along a scroll-based timeline instead of the default time-based document timeline.
-This means that you can animate an element by scrolling through the element rather than just by the passing of time.
+This means that you can animate an element by scrolling a scrollable element, rather than just by the passing of time.

 There are two types of scroll-based timelines: